input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/verify-credential.md

-# Verify Credential
+# Verifying the Credential

-Once you have issued a credential, you can proceed to verify its validity.
+This section explains how to verify a credential's validity.

 ## Recap
 This is what we have done from previous versions: